home

 The City of Santa Rosa funded a project to plant an understory of native grasses, sedges, and rushes.
 This project is ongoing.

-2008: Hundreds of volunteers and community groups participated in the DWR-funded project, and by May 2008, a one-mile reach has been planted with approximately 1400 native trees and shrubs.
+2008: Hundreds of volunteers and community groups participated in the DWR-funded project, and by May 2008, a one-mile reach had been planted with approximately 1400 native trees and shrubs.

 Spring semester: Six interns from SSU's Environmental Studies programs regularly participated in Creek Stewardship Days and took on a range of individual projects, from designing a poster about plastics, to organizing a large Trash PickUp Day for Earth Day in April.